chrismwendt/Bit-Puzzler/README.md

 Bit-Puzzler
 ===========

 Bit-Puzzler is a programming game for Android!
-Solve puzzles by writing programs that convert the input to output.
+Solve puzzles by writing programs that transform input to output.
+This is currently being developed as a group project for CS-252 Systems Programming.

 **To-do list:**
-- throw together a basic app, perhaps from an example online
-- diagram the player's interaction with the app (e.g. main page -> puzzle selection -> puzzle screen -> next puzzle)
-- UI wireframe
-    - display current puzzle: input and output strings
-    - controls for the player to edit and run their program
-- networking hiscores
+- Dan: create activities, views, and navigation between pages
-    - rank by number of instructions used per puzzle
+- Landon: networking hiscores and rank by fewest instructions used per puzzle
-- database of puzzles with Android's built-in SQLite
+- Stefan: database of puzzles with Android's built-in SQLite
-- program logic
+- Chris: program logic, running a program, and verifying correctness
-    - run a program
-    - check correctness of player's program